Battle of Mount Qi: Standoff at Shanggui

-Sima Yi then ordered Dai Ling and Fei Yao to protect Shanggui County (上邽縣; in present-day Tianshui, Gansu) with 4,000 elite troops and set out with the rest of his men westward to relieve the mountainous battlefield.
-Zhang He advised Sima Yi to send separate forces to Yong (雍) and Mei (郿) counties as backup, but Sima Yi said, "I believe that the vanguard can hold.
-General, what you've said is right.
-If the vanguard cannot hold, we'll split into front and rear.
-This was how Qing Bu defeated the three armies of Chu."
+Sima Yi left Fei Yao and Dai Ling with 4,000 elite troops to protect Shanggui County (上邽縣; in present-day Tianshui) and set out with his main army westward to relieve the mountainous battlefield.
+Zhang He advised splitting forces to protect Yong and Mei counties as a rearguard, but Sima Yi refused, stating that dividing forces against a strong enemy was the reason the three armies of Chu were defeated by Qing Bu.